PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 17:08:54
+Last updated: 2024-04-07 17:09:27
-Random Quote: The Bro Code has been around for centuries.
-Nay... whatever's more than centuries. - Barney Stinson
+Random Quote: Ted, your throwing your life away.
+This girl is blinding you with her shiny hair and her boob-shaped boobs! - Barney Stinson